axch/adaptive-plot/README.md

 - TODO pick an interface for gnuplot control strings
   - global variables to hold defaults if parameters not supplied?

-TODO control the resolution of the plot somewhere
-- optionals? fluids?

 Of independent interest: